Strength & Sports Medicine

 Physical Therapy, On Campus

-Through our Health & Wellness Center team, Brooks offers physical therapy services to students on-campus twice a week.
+Through our Health & Wellness Center team, Brooks offers physical therapy services to students on-campus.
 Tuesday and Thursday evenings, Bill Gordon, PT, of Gordon PT, will see students right in the Athletic Center.

 Our Coaches Are Trained, Too ...